Sidney Crosby lukewarm toward continued use of shootouts to decide games

 Best shootout players in NHL history (minimum 80 attempts):Frans Nielsen — 49.5%Jonathan Toews — 48.3%Brad Boyes — 44.3%Radim Vrbata — 42.9%Sidney Crosby — 42.0%— Chris Johnston (@reporterchris) November 12, 2017

 Despite his lukewarm feelings on the shootout, Crosby remains one of the best in the league at it since its inception 13 years ago.
-And he recognizes its importance in its current format (a doubling of the points a team earns is on the line) – and he acknowledges still enjoying participating in shootout attempts.
+And he recognizes its importance in its current format (a doubling of the points a team earns is on the line), and he acknowledges still enjoying participating in shootout attempts.

 "Yeah definitely, that doesn't change," Crosby said.
 "When you are in that situation, you know how it important it is and you definitely get it up for it.
 But it just might not have same (excitement) effect as it did when it new."